| |

 ENJOY OUTDOOR STEM ANYWHERE!

-A backyard jungle or one square foot outdoor STEM project is something you can set up on a nature hike, on a camping trip, at the beach, or in a jungle!
+You can set up a backyard jungle or one-square-foot outdoor STEM project on a nature hike, camping trip, at the beach, or in a jungle!
 Make a point to explore different outdoor locations.

-Of course, it’s also fun to explore your own backyard and learn more about what is living on the piece of land with you.
-You can totally try this for each season and note any differences or similarities you find.
-You can set it up in the same spot each time for a great experiment.
+Of course, it’s also fun to explore your backyard and learn more about what is living on the piece of land with you.
+You can try this for each season and note any differences or similarities.
+For a great experiment, you can set it up in the same spot each time.

 MAKE SURE TO CHECK OUT: 31 DAYS OF OUTDOOR STEM IDEAS FOR KIDS